MoMo830/AliG/README.md

 ### Work Area & Premove Warning

 > [!IMPORTANT]
-> **OVERSCAN CALCULATION:** The "X-resolution scale" and "Premove" features affect the total travel distance of your laser head.
+> **OVERSCAN CALCULATION:** The “Premove” feature affects the total travel distance of your laser head.
 > * **Premove:** Adds an overscan distance (default 15mm) to both sides of your image.
 > * **Example:** If your image is 100mm wide with a 15mm premove, the laser head will travel **130mm** in total.
 > * **Action Required:** Ensure your machine's physical travel limits (Soft/Hard Limits) can accommodate this extra width to avoid crashing into the frame.
 Always perform a "frame" or "boundary" check.